GeneralYouri/project-euler/src/47/README.md

 ---

-We can also define a lower bound for our search space.
+There are still optimizations I haven't yet fully explored.

-This is one optimization I haven't yet fully explored.
+We can define a lower bound for our search space.
 - For the example of 2 numbers with 2 distinct prime factors, a total of 4 distinct prime factors seems required.
   That's because if they shared one prime, the other prime makes the difference between the numbers at least 2 (the lowest prime).
   Just like the example shows, for 4 distinct prime factors, we take the first four prime factors, and then the first and last of those four multiply into our lower bound.